I recently wrote this article for a publication of the International Association of Facilitators. I thought I’d share it here.

 In reality they are acting as representatives, standing in various places, and giving feedback on how they feel and think in these places.

-The core components of the Ocean process are System Constellations and the Solution-Focused approach.
+The core components of the process are System Constellations and the Solution-Focused approach.

-The way it works, is by externalising any inner image you may have about a situation, a situation you are not consciously aware of.
+The way it works, is by externalising the inner image you may have about a situation – a situation you are not consciously aware of.
 You are carrying this image without words.

-Let’s have a look at we did on that September evening, to give you an idea on what Ocean is about.
+Let’s have a look at what we did that September evening, to give you an idea on what we’re about.

 First we had a group activity, one the participants could take away and apply in their own practice:

-These are important ingredients for a team, a project or an organisation to function well.
+These are important ingredients for a team, a project or any organisation to function well.

 Walking through the room and exploring these values physically can yield some surprises.

-It helps members find insights into their own preferences – and to experience how other people, who are more comfortable with another value, must feel about them.
+It helps members find insights into their own preferences – and to experience how other people, those more comfortable with a different value, must feel about them.